itsankoff/thetooth.io/content/blog/ssh_access.md

 5. 🖨️ Check for network access to the target server `ping <host>`. **NOTE**: Sometimes admins disable `ping`, so it may not work.
 You can use `traceroute` in that case.

 ## Wrap-up
-At the beginning it may seem a burden to maintain your SSH config file.
+In the beginning, it may seem a burden to maintain your SSH config file.
 But with time and exposure to more servers you will eventually end up using SSH config anyway.

-At the end - What if you want to create another host for access.
+In the end - What if you want to create another host for access.
 Just repeat the steps above and enjoy your day! 🎉

 ---